purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 **What is Lemmatization?**

 This is a normalization technique that converts a word into a lemma form, or the root word, which is not the stem word.
 It is a process in which a word is reduced to its base form, but not similar to stemming; it considers the context of the word and produces a valid word.
 Lemmatization is quite difficult compared to stemming because it requires a lot more knowledge about the structure of a language; it's a much more intensive process than just trying to set up a heuristic stemming algorithm.
 Lemmatization is often used in natural language processing (NLP) applications to improve text analysis and feature extraction.

+##  Question 27

+**What is an Array?**

+An array is a collection of data elements of the same type, such as integers, strings, or floating-point numbers, stored in contiguous memory locations.
+Every component of an array is identified by an index that represents its position in the array.

+##  Question 27

+**What is a linked list?**

+This is an ordered collection of similar data type elements joined with pointers.
+It consists of several individual allocated nodes or a series of connected nodes.
+Each node contains data plus a pointer or the address of the next node in the list.

 ## Reference
 - https://www.turing.com/interview-questions/machine-learning